 This class is designed to build on the introduction the student received in Visual Basic macros in the MIS 210 and MIS 220 classes as well as the programming principals learned in the MIS 340 class.
-The student will develop business applications in Visual Basic which make use of several application software packages with which the student should be familiar.
+The student will develop business applications in Visual Basic.
 This course has a required laboratory.
-Prerequisites: MIS 210 or MIS 220 and BUS 320.
 Spring.